rbak54/CMEECourseWork/Week1/readme.md

-Arguments: $1 and $2 -two files to be compiled
+Input: $1 and $2 -two files to be compiled, ($3- empty file for output)

+Output: File containing contents of $1 and $2 called Concatenated.txt in Results (unless specified as argument)
 ## CountLines.sh